The Wasp is the name of two Marvel Comics

 - Power Perversion Potential: More than just potential.
 Janet and Hank have used their powers to pleasure each other in creative ways.

-- Race Lift: The Wasp is Asian American in the Ultimate Marvel universe.
+- Race Lift: The Wasp is Asian American in the Ultimate Marvel universe (except when she isn't).

 - Rich Bitch: Janet's personality for most of her early career.
 Hank Pym cited this as one of the reasons he was so hesitant to marry Janet in the first place.